Down Payment Calculator

 2. Subtract down payment from home price for estimated loan amount.

-3. Add estimated closing costs to down payment for cash needed.
+3. Estimate closing costs from home price, then add them to down payment for cash needed.

 Estimate cash needed for a home purchase.